 - Instruction: The activities/costs directly related to teaching or the interaction between teacher and child.
 This includes aides or classroom assistants of any type who assist in the instructional process.
 Costs for services provided by teachers, teacher aides, substitutes, such as salaries, retirement, benefits and supplemental contracts.
-Supplies, materials, technology and equipment for teaching are also included. - Support Services: Services that provide technical and logistical support to facilitate and enhance instruction.
-This includes expenses for program support, curriculum services, secretaries, health services, food services, custodial and library/media services.
-The cost of obtaining birth certificates could also be included. - Governance/Administration: This category is meant for supervisory employees whose grant specific work, such as program oversight and/or direct program supervision, can be identified and tracked directly as an allowable and beneficial grant expense.
-For an employee whose work is not dedicated 100% to the grant, detailed activity reports must be kept that shows times and activities the employee performed on each day.
-The appropriate percentage must be calculated and can be charged to the grant accordingly up to the maximum amount.
+Also include supplies, materials, technology and equipment for teaching. - Support Services: Services that provide technical and logistical support to facilitate and enhance instruction.
+This includes expenses for program support, curriculum services, secretaries, health services, food services and library/media services.
+This is also where to budget the cost of obtaining birth certificates. - Governance/Administration: This category is meant for supervisory employees whose grant specific work is identified and tracked directly as a grant expense, such as program oversight and/or direct program supervision.
+For an employee whose work is not dedicated 100% to the grant, keep detailed activity reports that show times and activities the employee performed on each day.
+Calculate the appropriate percentage and charge the grant accordingly up to the maximum amount.
 Activity reports must be available upon request by the department.
 Total indirect and direct governance/administrative costs cannot exceed 15% of the grant. - Professional Development: Learning experiences designed to help personnel develop knowledge, skills, attitudes, and behaviors that enhance student success.
 This includes purchased services related to costs for program-related staff development, such as travel, meals, lodging, stipends, substitute teacher and teacher mentors.
-Memberships in organizations would be placed in this purpose code within the "Other" Object code. - Family and Community Involvement: Activities and programs designed to encourage families and communities to become more involved in education.
+Place memberships in organizations in this purpose code within the "Other" Object code. - Family and Community Involvement: Activities and programs designed to encourage families and communities to become more involved in education.
 Expenses may include parenting skills training, family literacy, family liaison, parent mentor, truancy officer, communications and purchase of materials that increase student achievement. - Safety: Activities that contribute to creating a safe environment for all persons involved in an educational experience.
 This includes school safety equipment.

 - Facilities: Costs for the provision of appropriate facilities.
-These may include the costs of acquisition, maintenance, upgrading and care of physical facilities and property. - Transportation: Costs associated with transporting children to and from the program and program-related activities. - Nonpublic: Costs associated with providing services to district students attending nonpublic schools (will not be used with this grant). - Indirect Costs: This category is used for expenditures related to fiscal operations, human resource functions, process management, along with directing and managing the operation of the organization.
-Indirect costs must be budgeted in object 800.
+These may include the costs of acquisition, maintenance, upgrading and custodial care of physical facilities and property. - Transportation: Costs associated with transporting children to and from the program and program-related activities. - Nonpublic: Costs associated with providing services to district students attending nonpublic schools (not used with this grant). - Indirect Costs: Use this category for expenditures related to fiscal operations, human resource functions, process management, along with directing and managing the operation of the organization.
+Budget indirect costs in object 800.
 Total indirect and direct governance/administrative costs cannot exceed 15% of the grant.
-Mass termination/retirement expenses will be reviewed on a case-by-case basis.
-Grantees should only budget indirect costs based on their modified total direct costs; not the full allocation.
-Click here for guidance on how to calculate the allowable indirect costs.
+The department will review mass termination/retirement expenses on a case-by-case basis.
+Grantees should only budget indirect costs based on their modified total direct costs, not the full allocation.